Crumb Top Baking

 Up-close side view of blueberry goat cheese bars standing up against a jar.

-When the ice cream craving hits, I usually go for nice cream (banana-based ice cream), like these chocolate peanut butter pops.
+When the ice cream craving hits, I usually go for nice cream (banana-based ice cream).
 But luckily, my dairy intolerance seems to have skipped goat cheese, so using it as a tangy base for desserts has become common practice in my kitchen.

 Goat cheese is definitely an acquired taste, so these ice cream bars aren't going to be for everyone.
 But if you enjoy goat cheese, there is nothing better than pairing it with fruit and honey.
 And, in this case, the pairing happens in the blender to create a sweet and tart frozen treat!